 Although Perlman's mom was a programmer, Radia didn't encounter computer programming until high school and only learned to program while she was a sophomore at MIT.
 She went on to receive her Ph.D. in computer science and make a number of strides in the field.
 Perlman invented IS-IS, developed TRILL (an emerging standard for data center interconnection), and created a kid-friendly version of the robotics language LOGO, called TORTIS.
 And that's just the start of her impressive contributions.
 Perlman holds over 100 issued patents and continues to contribute to the computer science field as an Intel Fellow, speaker, and innovator.

 What's Does the Future of Computer Science Hold?
 That's Up to You!

 Can you imagine what would have happened if Perlman had never developed STP or Lovelace had never taken the time to annotate Babbage's notes?
 We know how important each programmer's contributions can be to computer science as a whole.
 That's why we're committed to changing the world one camper at a time.

-With more than 150 summer camp locations, there's a program for every kid and teen, beginner or advanced.
-Explore our summer camp courses on programming, game design or keep reading about how our students are becoming the next generation of innovators, designers, programmers, and game-changers.
+With three unique virtual learning programs, there's something for every kid and teen, beginner or advanced.
+Explore our courses on programming, game design and keep reading about ways to empower girls to take a seat at the table of future innovators, designers, programmers, and game-changers.